 In addition, our study expands the literature of tourism development by revealing that different levels of tourism development affect stakeholders’ perceptions of SE.
 Prominently, business viability (firm survival) and promotion of the island as dimensions of economic sustainability only appear in the perceptions of stakeholders in the involved tourism setting, due to the limited number of tourists and low publicity of a destination at the early stage of tourism development.
 Additionally, only government officers in the developed tourism setting (Phu Quoc Island) mentioned social sustainability.
 Our data show that the awareness of sustainable development was fairly comprehensive, with the benefits of intensive media and a long history of operating in the tourism industry being advantages of a developed tourism destination.
 Furthermore, it is acknowledged that tackling social issues derived from tourism development, such as crime or drug abuse in the developed stage, requires coordination and engagement with local residents, including entrepreneurs, as part of their social responsibility.
 This perception of local government on social sustainability largely aimed for sustainable development for the future of the whole island, not merely for the current; thus, it echoed the argument from Tilley and Young (2009) that sustainability entrepreneurs should also look into generating wealth for future generations in addition to dealing with current social and environmental issues.
 By contrast, in involved and developing tourism settings, such voluntary entrepreneurial engagement to resolve social issues such as poverty may be limiting, due to family-owned businesses being small, with limited financial resources.
 Ad-hoc responses to specific calls by local government or local unions were perceived as not being sustainable, because they did not emanate from voluntary attitudes.
 We argue that sustainable development actions should emanate from ethically based discourse, or that these actions should be the result of an innate duty (Racelis 2014).
 This is because “as rational human beings, preserving Earth’s environment and protecting the welfare of society as a whole are morally the right and the good things to do” (Salamat 2016, p.5).
 Finally, CS did not appear in the perceptions of stakeholders in the developed tourism setting, due to different tourism planning.
-In the involved and developing tourism settings, the cultural values of friendliness and hospitality, together with cultural festivals and events were determined as values to attract tourists for both current and future value creation.
+In the involved and developing tourism settings, the cultural values of friendliness and hospitality, together with cultural festivals and events, were determined as values to attract tourists for both current and future value creation.
 Thus, planning by local governments was aimed at developing cultural and community-based tourism in these islands to promote the values of local culture to tourists.
 By contrast, in the developed tourism setting, with planning for relaxation tourism, local government has invested in tourism infrastructure and facilities to make the island an attractive destination for tourists’ relaxation and entertainment.
 This planning, if disconnected from consideration of the future impact of such development on the local context, could result in social and environmental issues that undermine the sustainability of the whole island.
 These findings add value to the nascent literature on SE in the tourism industry by suggesting that future tourism research on SE cannot be disconnected from tourism planning.
 It should be inclusive of the various dimensions of sustainability in each stage of tourism development, with implications for policy making.
 Thus, we have empirically demonstrated that, in the context of the tourism industry, actualization of SE requires ad-hoc intervention from governments (Tilly and Young 2009).

 Conclusions